 Spinal cord injuries are among the most common traumatic injury suffered worldwide, according to the World Health Organization.
 In the United States, motor vehicle accidents account for 40 percent of all spinal cord injuries each year, with young men between the ages of 20 and 29 making up the majority of those injured.

 If that isn’t enough, a spinal cord injury can leave the victim with a lifetime’s worth of damage that will only worsen over time.
-If you have been injured in a car accident and received spinal cord damage because of someone else’s carelessness, you should have legal assistance to recover compensation for your injury.
-Contact the Augusta car accident attorneys of Chris Hudson Law Group at 706-863-6600 for a free consultation on your case.
+If you have been injured in a car accident and suffered spinal cord damage because of someone else’s carelessness, you should have legal assistance to recover compensation for your injury.

 Why Are Spinal Cord Injuries So Serious?

 Although we call it a “spinal cord,” the spinal cord really resembles a long, frayed rope, like an old macrame plant holder with hundreds of strings dangling off on every side.
 Those strings are nerves that run from the central cord out to your arms, legs, and organs.
 Damage to the central cord means that all the nerves below that point lose their connection to your brain.

 The higher up the damage occurs, the more nerves lose their connection to the brain.
 The human body is prepared to handle some traumatic damage.
 The nerves for each body part emerge from the spinal cord much higher than the body part they activate.
 For instance, the nerves which operate your hands extend from just below your neck.